antocuni/antocuni.github.io/blog/posts/2025/08-cpython-attribute-lookup/index.md

     descr = _PyType_Lookup(tp, name)
     f = NULL

-    # 1. is we find a data descriptor on the type, call it
+    # 1. if we find a data descriptor on the type, call it
     if descr is not NULL:
         f = _PyType_Lookup(type(descr), "__get__")
         if f is not None and PyDescr_IsData(descr):